alexbasson/talks/app/modular-monoliths/script-ruby.md

 ### why-is-this-nice?frame=1

 it helps each piece stay small.
 Which especially for me, is very nice, because I struggle when I'm working with a complex system to hold a lot of detail in my head at once.
 And so I quite like systems where, if I'm thinking of database things and I'm trying to solve database problems, I don't have to think about anything other than database problems.
-And this kind of break out where I can go into the database module, and just the classpath itself doesn't have anything else on it, I can really focus on that one thing.
+And this kind of break out where I can go into the database module, and just the require graph itself doesn't have anything else in it, I can really focus on that one thing.
 And when I need to then go and think about the API, I can leave the database behind and think about API things.

 ### why-is-this-nice?frame=2

 There's a kind of enforcement of separation of concerns there.
-I've had the experience on a project like this where a pair was working on something and they were trying to annotate a data class with something out of Spring JDBC, like a database annotation, and the IDE wasn't letting them do it, like they weren't able to import the annotation that they expected, and so then they came over and asked "hey, does anybody know why we wouldn't be able to import this thing here?
-I thought that we had the Spring Boot database jar in the application already" and the reason they couldn't import it is that they were in a policy module, where we didn't actually want it to know about database concerns.
+I've had the experience on a project like this where a pair was working on something and they were trying to require a database library from inside the policy module, and when they ran the tests for just the policy module, they got a LoadError because the database gem wasn't on the load path for that module.
+And so they came over and asked "hey, does anybody know why we can't require this gem here?
+I thought we had it in the project."
+And the reason it wasn't available is that they were in the policy module, where we didn't actually want it to know about database concerns.
 And so we were able to then have that conversation.
-The module boundaries created a fence, and when they walked into the fence, it was able flag that we needed to talk about what was going on.
+The module boundaries created a fence, and when they walked into the fence, it was able to flag that we needed to talk about what was going on.
 So the system itself was directing people towards doing the right thing and away from doing the wrong thing.
-This is especially true if you're working in a language with type checking, like Java or TypeScript.

 Another thing that is true, again because each piece stays small,